RiceRiceBaby/ADOCRUD/README.md

   }
 }
 ```
 Update behaves the same way as the insert.
 Opens up a transaction scope and connection in the beginning of the using statement.
 Completes the transaction on the commit method.
-Closes the connection on Dispose() which is the final bracket of the using statement.
+Closes the connection and disposes the transaction on Dispose() which is the final bracket of the using statement.

 ```cs
 public void Remove(Product p)